Ermiopia2034/vehicle_monitor/README.md

 - The open-source community

 ## Contact
-For any inquiries about the project or potential collaborations, please reach out to [Your Contact Information].
+For any inquiries about the project or potential collaborations, please reach out to ermiyas2034@gmail.com